Congratulations on finishing up your bathrooms in week one! I’m so excited we made it through our first space together.

-- Keep only the simplest of sets for your kitchen needs. (think, the matching plate, bowl, cups, utensil sets you may have for your kitchen) in your cupboard space.
+Keep only the simplest of sets for your every day use (think, the matching plate, bowl, cups, utensil sets you may have for your kitchen) in your cupboard space.

-Set a calendar alert on your phone to revisit the boxed items in 30 days.
-Usually after a month of living without, we have an easier time admitting we don’t need them, and can more easily let them go!
+Set a calendar alert on your phone to revisit the stored items in 30 days.
+Usually after a month of living without, I have an easier time admitting I don’t need them, and can let them go!

 I’m so excited to see the progress everyone makes.
 Don’t forget to share your before and after pictures, your progress and your struggles in our Going Simple Facebook Community!